wadhah101/GL5-ethics-project/README.md

 [The Dystopian World of 1984 Explained - YouTube](https://www.youtube.com/watch?v=GQxOKXEff4I)

-Nineteen Eighty-Four is a novel written by X. It revolves around a world living a dystopian future where utalitirism rained, indivudualism is dead,reality and history are just a matter of opinion.
+Nineteen Eighty-Four is a famous novel written by X. It revolves around a world living a dystopian future where utalitirism rained, indivudualism is dead,reality and history are just a matter of opinion.

 Constant surveillance of everey citizen is the norm